Sumukha

-Sumukha (born September 9) is an Indian actor known for his work in Kannada cinema.
+Sumukha (born September 9) is an Indian actor, writer and director working primarily in Kannada cinema.
 He is best known for his performances in films such as Yaanaa (2019), Physics Teacher (2022), and Manada Kadalu (2025).
-Sumukha is the son of acclaimed theatre and film personalities Shashi Kumar and Nanditha Yadav.

 Early life and background

-Sumukha was born in Bengaluru, Karnataka.
-He began his acting journey at the age of 10, appearing as a child actor in films, television, and theatre productions.
+Sumukha was born in Bengaluru, Karnataka to actor Shashi Kumar and filmmaker Nanditha Yadav.
+He began his acting journey at a tender age, appearing as a child actor in films, television, and theatre productions.
 Growing up in a family rooted in the performing arts, he developed a strong foundation in acting and storytelling from an early age.
-After completing his schooling at The Valley School in Bengaluru, he relocated to Bombay, Maharashtra to further develop his acting skills and pursue professional opportunities in theatre and film.
+After completing his schooling at The Valley School in Bengaluru, he relocated to Mumbai, Maharashtra to further develop his acting skills and pursue professional opportunities in theatre and film.

 Theatre career

-Sumukha honed his craft through theatre, performing at prestigious venues such as Prithvi Theatre and National Centre for the Performing Arts (NCPA) in Bombay, as well as Ranga Shankara and Ravindra Kalakshetra in Bengaluru.
+Sumukha has performed in theatre productions at venues including Prithvi Theatre and National Centre for the Performing Arts (NCPA) in Mumbai, as well as Ranga Shankara and Ravindra Kalakshetra in Bengaluru, contributing to his early development as an actor.

 Film career

-Sumukha made his film debut with the Kannada coming-of-age drama Yaanaa, where he played one of the central roles.
-His performance was noted in a Bangalore Mirror review, which stated that he "impresses the most" among the cast.
-In 2022, Sumukha starred in Physics Teacher, a philosophical drama that also marked his debut as a writer and director.
-The film was officially selected for the Bangalore International Film Festival (BIFFES), where it garnered praise for its unconventional narrative and Sumukha's compelling performance.
+Sumukha made his acting debut with the Kannada coming-of-age drama Yaanaa (2019), in which he played a central role.
+A review by Bangalore Mirror noted that he "impresses the most" among the cast.
+In 2022, Sumukha appeared in Physics Teacher, a philosophical drama that he also wrote and directed.
+The film was selected for the Bengaluru International Film Festival.
+Among his other early projects was Rajasthan Diaries, directed by Nanditha Yadav and filmed in 2019.
+The film remained unreleased as of 2024.